 The GMA calls for establishing urban growth boundaries that contain areas characterized by urban growth or where growth will be encouraged and can be supported with adequate facilities.
 The Countywide Planning Policies (CPP) for Snohomish County specifies policy considerations for implementing UGA's.
 In addition to being part of the County's Southwest UGA, the City of Brier has designated UGA to the North and East of the City limits.
-(See Figure 2)
+(See Figure 6)

 The function of the Cities UGA is to guide decisions on where to accept petitions for annexation and extension of city services.
 Delineation of the UGA does not mean that this unincorporated area will be annexed to the City.
 Annexation is a matter that will be determined by City officials and all residents affected, based on the interest of both City residents and those who seek annexation.
 Retaining large lot single-family residential character is a primary goal of the City, which will be an important factor in the consideration of annexations.
 It is recognized that decisions made by other jurisdictions and agencies affecting the UGA and other surrounding areas will have a certain relationship and impact upon the City of Brier.
-Brier is keenly interested in future developments in these areas because of the potential demands upon services provided within Brier -- its streets, schools, parks, police protection, sanitation, watershed, and ecology.
-It is a goal of the City to encourage land use, traffic, community facility and service decisions within the UGA that would be compatible with Brier and would not adversely impact existing land uses nor put an undue burden on the City's roads, parks or other public facilities.
+Brier is keenly interested in future developments in these areas because of the potential demands upon services provided within Brier -- its streets, schools, parks, police protection, sanitation, watershed, and service decisions within the UGA that would be compatible with Brier and would not adversely impact existing land uses nor put an undue burden on the City's roads, parks or other public facilities.